Elon Musk delayed filing a form and made $156 million

 Elon Musk was eleven days late in publicly declaring he had amassed a large stake in Twitter.
-That omission may have earned him $156 million, according to a half dozen legal and securities experts.
+That omission may have earned him $156 million (about R2.2 billion), according to legal and securities experts.

-That's because of a 50-year-old law that requires investors notify the Securities and Exchange Commission when they surpass a 5 percent stake in a company.
+That's because of a 50-year-old law that requires investors notify the US Securities and Exchange Commission (SEC) when they surpass a 5% stake in a company.
 Musk reached that benchmark on March 14, according to the filings.
 But he only made his public disclosure on Monday.

-In between, he continued to buy stock at the price of around $39 per share, bringing his total stake to 9.2 percent.
-After his disclosure, Twitter's share price rose roughly 30 percent and is now above $50 per share.
+In between, he continued to buy stock at the price of around $39 per share, bringing his total stake to 9.2%.
+After his disclosure, Twitter's share price rose roughly 30% and is now above $50 per share.

 The late filing netted Musk $156 million, said David Kass, a finance professor at University of Maryland's business school.
 "I really don't know what's going through his mind.
 Was he ignorant or knowledgeable that he was violating securities law?" he said.
 Whoever was handling the trades for Musk should have known, Kass said.